 If your heart isn’t beating at the right rate or rhythm, doctors have several options to help you.
 Pacemakers and defibrillators help pace your heartbeat when heart disease and other conditions play havoc with heart rhythms.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Normally, electrical impulses generated in your heart stimulate the heart to contract.
 This moves blood through the heart, to the lungs, allowing oxygenated blood back in, and then forcefully pumps it out to your body and brain.

 If the electrical impulses are interrupted for any reason, the heart rate can go too slowly and that may make a pacemaker necessary.
 If the electrical impulses disorganize, the heart may go too rapidly and require an implantable defibrillator.

-Bruce Wilkoff, MD, Director of Cardiac Pacing and Tachyarrhythmia Devices and Associate Section Head of the Pacing and Electrophysiology Section, answers important questions about pacemakers and defibrillators (ICD):
+Bruce Wilkoff, MD, Director of Cardiac Pacing and Tachyarrhythmia Devices, answers important questions about pacemakers and defibrillators (ICD):

 Pacemakers are implantable devices that consist of:

 Dr. Wilkoff says, “Pacemakers are designed to keep your heart from going too slowly and this helps your heart to pump more blood to your body.
 Defibrillators rescue the heart from a rapid and confused heart rhythm which is usually fatal.
 Some people need help with both problems.”